A link to reset your password has been sent to your email

 The last day of riding will take you down to the banks of the Brahmaputra River yet again, but to Guwahati, the largest city among the seven states.
 En-route, you will visit a sacred grove in Mawphlang.
 The forest and others like it are considered sacred to the Khasi, the indigenous tribe of the region, preserved for generations with traditional religious sanction.

-In time, you will transfer to the airport to board the flight to Delhi.
-On arrival, you will transfer to the hotel.
+In time, transfer to the airport to board the flight to Delhi and your connecting flight for your onward destination.

-This tour will take place in Delhi, Dibrugarh, Pasighat, Roing, Tenga Pani, Mon, Mokokchung, Kohima, Haflong, Jowai, Cherrapunjee, and Guwahati.
+This tour will take place in Delhi, Dibrugarh, Pasighat, Roing, Tengapani, Mon, Mokochung, Kohima, Haflong, Jowai, Cherappunjee, and Guwahati.
 The tour will start and end in Delhi.

 Indira Gandhi International Airport